Date: 21 June – 17 July 2021

-Organized by Koç University Research Center for Anatolian Civilizations (ANAMED), this 6-weeks intense summer program, aims to develop the students’ reading and comprehension skills and expertise on a variety of Ottoman sources including archival documents, manuscripts, and epigraphic material.
+Organized by Koç University Research Center for Anatolian Civilizations (ANAMED), this 6-weeks intensive summer program, has been revised because of the global pandemic to a concentrated four-week online program, aims to develop students’ reading and comprehension skills and expertise on a variety of Ottoman sources including archival documents, manuscripts, and epigraphic material.
 The material will accordingly present a wide array of content and narrative types.
-The program is designed to accommodate the needs of participants coming with different levels of Ottoman literacy.
-Ottoman classes, which are conducted at two levels at intermediate and advanced levels, are supported by Persian and Arabic lessons.
+The program is designed to accommodate the needs of participants entering with different levels of Ottoman literacy.
+Ottoman classes are supported by modern Turkish and Persian classes.

 The language of the program is English and Turkish.
 For more information about the program and how to apply please see down below.

-Intermediate-Level Classes (Mo–Th; 9am-10:30am; 10:45am-12:00pm) assumes that participants are already familiar with the basics of Ottoman language (orthography, basic vocabulary) and are able to read printed texts of intermediate-level complexity by using dictionary with some ease.
+Intermediate-Level Classes (Mo–Th; 16:00-17:00; 17:15-18:15 GMT +03:00, Turkey Time) assumes that participants are already familiar with the basics of Ottoman language (orthography, basic vocabulary) and are able to read printed texts of intermediate-level complexity by using dictionary with some ease.
 The class will introduce them to various text and script types. (see: Tentative Syllabus)

-Advanced-Level Classes (Mo–Th; 9am-10:30am; 10:45am-12:00pm) requires that the students feel comfortable taking on the task of deciphering complex Ottoman texts from different periods by using dictionary.
+Advanced-Level Classes (Mo–Th; 16:00-17:00; 17:15-18:15 GMT +03:00, Turkey Time) require that participants feel comfortable taking on the task of deciphering complex Ottoman texts from different periods by using dictionary.
 The class will cover various text and script types. (see: Tentative Syllabus)

-Arabic and Persian Classes are designed to supplement the students’ Ottoman reading skills.
-Mastery of Ottoman reading and comprehension requires a good familiarity with Arabic and Persian grammar and vocabulary.
-Afternoon language classes have two levels for Modern Arabic: Beginner (Mo–Th; 2:45-3:45 pm); Intermediate (Mo–Th; 4-5 pm).
-Beginner level Modern Persian meets Mo-Th; 1:30-2:30 pm, and Classical (i.e. pre-19th century) Persian classes are Mo-Th at 2:45-3:45 pm.
+Turkish and Persian Classes are designed to supplement the students’ Ottoman reading skills.
+Mastery of Ottoman reading and comprehension requires a good familiarity with Turkish and Persian grammar and vocabulary.
 Students may choose to attend any combination of classes.
-See Arabic and Persian course descriptions.
+See Turkish and Persian course descriptions.

 Dr. Yaşar Tolga CORA (Boğaziçi University) – Ottoman Instructor